Topwind13/Data-Modeling-with-Apache-Cassandra/README.md

 ## Project Overview

-In this project, I develop to model data by creating tables in Apache Cassandra to run queries. the ETL pipeline that transfers data from a set of CSV files within a directory are provided by Udacity.
-The ETL Udacity provided you with a project template that takes care of all the imports and provides a structure for ETL pipeline.
+In this project, I develop to model data by creating tables in Apache Cassandra to run queries.
+The ETL pipeline that transfers data from a set of CSV files within a directory are provided by Udacity.
+Udacity provide a project template that takes care of all the imports and provides a structure for ETL pipeline.

 ## Datasets